andre-cloud/ensemble_analyzer/docs/source/tutorials/example_4.md

 # Example 4: Transition State Ensemble Refinement

 Ensemble Analyzer can also handle **Transition State (TS)** refinement.
-This example reproduces the refinement of a TS ensemble for a model Diels-Alder reaction (673 conformers generated via CREST).
+This example reproduces the refinement of a TS ensemble for a model Diels-Alder reaction (673 conformers generated via GOAT).

 The key features used here are: i) **clustering** to reduce the ensemble size, ii) **constrained optimization** to preserve the reaction center before the final TS optimization, and iii) the actual saddle point optimization via triggering the OptTS keyword.